 This is a great way to connect.
 Everyone has birthdays.
 Most people love seeing businesses taking care of their teams.
 (And pictures of cake.)

-Take shots of the everyday personal celebrations and share them with your followers.
+Take shots of everyday personal celebrations and share them with your followers.
 Sharing these intimate moments creates, and fosters, a strong sense of community.

 BLITZ focuses on their team’s behind-the-scenes adventures.
-Their feed is full of snaps of team outings, events and even team meetings.
+Their feed is full of snaps of team outings, events, and even team meetings.

 You can create posts around a day at the office or take a shot of your team’s latest outing.
-These type of posts scream authenticity and show your followers that your business is full of real people, just like them.
+These types of posts scream authenticity and show your followers that your business is full of real people, just like them.

 3. Develop a distinct voice

-Sometimes service based businesses fall into the trap of trying to entice everyone to be their client.
+Sometimes service-based businesses fall into the trap of trying to entice everyone to be their client.

 We get so scared that someone might not like us, the content we create ends up being bland.

 Don’t be boring.
 Be you.

 If you create something that people love, really love, I can guarantee you other people will hate it.